gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.4.0.0 2014/01/21 Moved all files from 'src/include/' to 'include/', and created 'api/Clide.hpp' (old 'IncludeJustMe.hpp' file) to conform to new file structure standard, closes #97. v8.3.1.0 2014/01/16 Updated the slotmachine-cpp sub-repo URL in .gitmodules from SSH to HTTPS, in an attempt to fix the error TravisCI had while trying to download it. v8.3.0.0 2014/01/16 Added git submodule slotmachine-cpp to 'lib/slotmachine-cpp'.
+v8.5.0.0 2014/01/22 Added callback (generalHelpRequestedCallback) for when the 'help' command is called, to the Comm class, closes #98.
+Updated git submodule 'slotmachine-cpp'.
+Renamed Port.hpp/.cpp to Print.hpp/.cpp, and changed port-specific print functions into callbacks, to make code more platform-agnostic, closes #99.
+Updated title in README and added sub-title, closes #100. v8.4.0.0 2014/01/21 Moved all files from 'src/include/' to 'include/', and created 'api/Clide.hpp' (old 'IncludeJustMe.hpp' file) to conform to new file structure standard, closes #97. v8.3.1.0 2014/01/16 Updated the slotmachine-cpp sub-repo URL in .gitmodules from SSH to HTTPS, in an attempt to fix the error TravisCI had while trying to download it. v8.3.0.0 2014/01/16 Added git submodule slotmachine-cpp to 'lib/slotmachine-cpp'.
 This library adds method-capable callback functionality to C++, closes #95.
 Repalced C-style unrecognised command callback with Slotmachine callback.
 Added info about callbacks to the README.